FOXTON FROSTY DAWN

 I was awake one morning at dawn and it was very foggy.
 I thought it might make for some interesting pictures of the horses.
 Here's one I got of Frosty.
 September 2005.

 I was trying to get pictures of Roadie's head in his new bridle, and Frosty kept following us wherever we went.
 She was pressed right up behind me most of the time, so I didn't get any full body shots of her pendulous belly.
-Here is one of the few shots I was able to get.
 She seemed to be pretty disgusted that Roadie was getting all the attention, as you can tell by her expression.
 November 2005.

 January 2006.
 Frosty has gotten pretty sedentary in her late pregnancy.
 She has a very contented look these days, more than usual.